Footwear for Canoeing: Finding Your Sole-Mate

 So there are many different options and no consensus opinion.
 Maybe the perfect sole mate is the one that works for you.
 It does seem as if the one common denominator of canoeing footwear is a bit of a smell.
 Whether you’re sporting neoprene, leather or canvas you can count on a major funk going on.
 And this leads to my most important recommendation: Keep the footwear out of the tent.
 Maybe if you put your shoes in the grub pack they will keep the bears away.

 Let’s hear your take on the perfect canoe country footwear.
-Click here to discuss in the forums, and maybe you will help us all discover that elusive sole-mate.
+Leave your comment below and maybe you will help us all discover that elusive sole-mate.